xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 26!

 #### Caesar Cipher
-One mono alphabetical substitution cipher is called Caesar cipher.
+One mono alphabetical substitution cipher is Caesar cipher.
 In Caesar cipher, we replace each letter in the plaintext with a letter *K* positions down the alphabet.
 As shown in the picture below, we map the letters on the inner ring to letters on the outer ring.
-If we rotate the inner ring, we get one mapping.
+If we rotate the inner ring, we get different mappings.
 There are 26 possible mappings.
 The shift of the inner ring is the key.
-In the picture below, the shift and key is 3.
+In the picture below, the shift, i.e., key, is 3.

 <img src="../Imgs/CaesarCipherMedallion.png" width=256>

 Let's look at one example of Caesar cipher.
 In this example we have a key of 3.
-It means we replace each letter with the one three letters later.
+It means we replace each letter with the one three letters down the alphabet.
 We replace *a* with *d*. *b* with *e*, etc.
 We use this key of 3 to encrypt a message *hello*.
 What is the output?